symfony/symfony-docs/page_creation.rst

 Instead of defining your route in YAML, Symfony also allows you to use *annotation* or *attribute* routes.
 Attributes are built-in in PHP starting from PHP 8.
-In earlier PHP versions you can use annotations.
-To do this, install the annotations package:
+In earlier PHP versions you can use annotations, which require installing this package:

 .. code-block:: terminal